TENNLab-UTK/framework-open/markdown/processor.md

   contains a neuron id, time and value.
 The id is the input number of the neuron (not the neuron's id, but the input number).
 The time is relative to the current time.

+  An optional parameter to `apply_spikes` is a boolean `normalize`.
+Its default is `true`.
-  The spike's value should be between 0 and 1.
+  When it is `true`, then the values of spikes should be between -1 and 1.
   It is up to the processor implementation to convert this value to the proper value for the neuroprocessor.
-For example, Caspian converts this value to a number between 0 and 127.
+Typically 0 maps to 0, and 1 maps to the maximum synapse weight.
+Everything in between is calculated linearly.

+  When `normalize` is `false`, then the spike may have any value.
+Typically, the neuroprocessor simply spikes in that value.

 - `apply_spikes()` allows you to specify a vector of spikes rather than a single spike.